 - Facebook Search, which lets you search pages liked by people who liked your page.

-- And Suggested Interests, supplied by the Facebook Ads Manager or Power Editor.
+- And Suggested Interests, supplied by the Facebook Ads Manager.

 What is a “Lookalike” audience and why should I use it?

 A Lookalike audience is created when Facebook takes one of your existing custom audiences—such an email list that you’ve uploaded, your Facebook fans, or any website that a Facebook fan has visited—and uses it to create an entirely new, unique audience.

 That audience will be based on similar likes, interests and behavior as your existing list, and uses 2,000 data points to identify members.

 What’s the difference between using Ads Manager and Power Editor to create ads?

 Ads Manager is simpler to use.
 We recommend it for people who are brand new to Facebook advertising.

 Once you’re ready to use the advanced capabilities of Facebook, you’ll find that the Power Editor has many more features, including better targeting, bidding and optimization control and more copy.
 While a traditional Facebook ad is limited to 90 characters in the post copy, the Power Editor gives unlimited characters.

 How do I keep my account from being banned?